Fall, 2013, Breaking News! Calling all ages!

 - being agents of change to engage the congregation with their hopes and dreams for faith formation by offering congregational forums and providing opportunities for discussion and study groups

-- helping individuals within the congregation identify, name and claim their spiritual gifts, and encourage such gifts to be offered for the good of the whole faith community.
+- helping individuals within the congregation identify, name and claim their spiritual gifts, and encouraging such gifts to be offered for the good of the whole faith community.

 Ways we grow our faith: